Feldjäger: Overseas deployments

 On overseas deployments, Feldjäger support the respective contingent by performing military police tasks.
 They are frequently employed in multinational military police units and not only monitor the behaviour of German soldiers in the area of operations, they also cooperate closely with local authorities, police, organizations, or the military police of other states under the Charter of the United Nations.
 House searches for illegal weapons and explosives are the day-to-day business in foreign deployments.
 One mission only performed overseas, for example, is the airport security and border clearance mission.

 Training

-To be able to conduct these varied and challenging missions, Feldjäger soldiers are sent to numerous training courses at the Feldjäger School in Hannover or to specialist courses with the civilian police.
+To be able to conduct these missions, Feldjäger soldiers are sent to numerous training courses at the Feldjäger School in Hannover or to specialist courses with the civilian police.
 One course that all Feldjäger must complete is the proficiency test in English, which makes them excellent liaison officers when dealing with other MP forces.

 Uniform

 The Feldjäger, although a joint force, wear Army uniforms because they originated as an Army branch of service.
 They wear red berets with a badge derived from the Prussian Order of the Black Eagle, with the motto Suum Cuique (Latin meaning "To each his own," a phrase derived from Cicero), as their branch of service emblem.
 The collar patches and shoulder straps are piped in orange which is the Feldjäger branch colour.

 For routine patrol missions, the Feldjäger wear the normal flecktarn camouflage uniform with "Schwarzzeug" (black gear) meaning a black MP brassard, with the legend Feldjäger in smaller letters, as well as a black belt with black holster, black handcuff holder etc. However, for representative purposes, e.g. parades, ceremonies and the motorcycle escort for senior officers, Weißzeug is worn.
 This is the older leather "white gear" worn before the Schwarzzeug, i.e., white belt, white gloves and a white holster worn on the left side of the belt in the tradition of sword carrying soldiers.